To create an innovative model for multi-landowner wildlife habitat improvement in the entire Thumb Run Watershed. (see map below)

-Linking habitats - like this native
+Linking habitats - like this

-wildflower meadow - to one another,
+- to one another, increase

-increase their benefit to wildlife
+their benefit to wildlife

-across the landscape
+across the landscape.

-Photo by Bruce Jones Nature Photography
+Photo by Bruce Jones

 In June 2012, PEC received a grant from The Volgenau Foundation to improve wildlife habitat in the northwestern region of Fauquier County.
-This project area is geographically defined by the lower Thumb Run watershed; all water in the region drains into Thumb Run and eventually the Rappahannock River.
-Wildlife habitat improvement goals for this project align with state priority wildlife species including: early successional song birds, pollinators, fresh water aquatic species such as mussels, amphibians, and more.
+This project area is geographically defined by the Thumb Run watershed; all water in the region drains into Thumb Run and eventually the Rappahannock River.
+Wildlife habitat improvement goals for this project align with state priority wildlife species including: early successional song birds, pollinators, freshwater aquatic species such as mussels, amphibians, and more.
 Improving the connectivity of habitat “corridors” such as riparian buffers is a key focus of the project.
 Habitat practices that have other environmental benefits such as improved water quality are also of high priority.

-The lower Thumb Run watershed has over 300 private landowners.
+The Thumb Run watershed has over 600 private landowners.
 For this effort, PEC is developing a unique model of multi-landowner outreach and coordination to maximize conservation success among these many landowners.
 PEC will provide on-site wildlife habitat technical assistance to any interested landowner in the region.
 To maximize the potential for wildlife corridors, joint site visits with neighbors will be strongly encouraged.

 There are two major rationales for this effort.
 First, the Thumb Run watershed is listed as an impaired waterway in Virginia due to E. Coli levels.
 This provides an immediate reason to improve the water quality of the run for not only the health of the Chesapeake Bay, but also wildlife species of concern in the watershed.
 Currently there are at least two VA State Wildlife Action Plan (SWAP) aquatic species of concern in the watershed: